 Working Austinites may soon not have a single voice on the city council advocating their interests — unless residents vote in a crucial December runoff election.

-It’s without question that middle-income and low-income Austinites are struggling to carry an increasingly crushing affordability weight: overwhelming taxes on homeowners have forced many to move out of the city; overbearing taxes have been placed on businesses, forcing places like grocery stores and restaurants to raise their prices; and punishing regulations on developers have forced housing costs through the roof.
+It’s without question that middle and low-income Austinites are struggling to carry an increasingly crushing affordability weight: overwhelming taxes on homeowners have forced many to move out of the city; overbearing taxes on businesses have forced places like grocery stores and restaurants to raise their prices; and punishing regulations on developers have forced housing costs through the roof.